 Your digital marketing KPIs are closely related to your goals and the channels you use.
 For example, measuring brand awareness and lead generation practices require sets of completely different metrics.

-Still, there are a few fundamental metrics you should track when starting a digital marketing campaign.
-Some of them are:
+Still, there are a few fundamental metrics you should track when starting a digital marketing campaign:

-Sure, you don’t need to use all of these metrics.
-Instead, choose the ones that are relevant to your campaign and show its progress accurately.
-Remember that, when observed in isolation, some of these metrics may only flatter your vanity.
+You might not need to use all of these metrics.
+Choose the ones that are relevant to your campaign.
+Also, keep in mind that when viewed in isolation, many of these metrics only flatter your vanity.

-For example, high traffic is purposeless if your bounce rates are high and conversion rates are low.
-Or, the number of social shares and likes should always be compared to your overall reach (how many people saw your post) to indicate campaign success.
+For example, high traffic is nearly meaningless if your bounce rates are high and conversion rates are low.

 Now that you have made a list of all metrics you want to focus on, it is time to find the tools that will help you capture them and monitor your results.
 This entirely depends on your specific needs.